Burla-Cloud/container_service/tests/README.md

 ### How to test the container service

-This service has no test suite,
+This service has no test suite, to test it we run the tests for the node service.
-To test it we run the tests for the node service.
-If these tests fail, not due to an error in the node service, we can find the container service error in the container logs, or in google cloud logging.
+If these tests fail due to an error in the container service, the node service should print the logs from the container that failed.
+If this doesn't happen for some reason the logs will also be available through `docker logs ...` or google cloud logging.

-To modify and update the container service we run `make image_nogpu` or `make image_gpu` to re-bake the code into a new container which will be started by the node service next time we run the tests.
+To modify the container service we run `make image_nogpu` or `make image_gpu` which will re-bake the code into a new image (takes about 40s to run).
+The node service will pull the latest image next time the tests are run.
-These containers build quickly because they only add application code to a separate base container that already exists and does not need to be updated.
+These images build quickly because they only add application code to a separate base image (`make base_image_nogpu`) that already exists and does not need to be updated.

 1. In the node service run `make test`
-2. Observe the container service logs in docker desktop
+2. Observe the container service logs in stderr, `docker logs ...`, or google cloud logging.
 3. Modify and bake new code into a new container buy running `make image_nogpu` or `make image_gpu`